ResearchandDestroy/DorXNG/README.md

 Download and Run Our Custom SearXNG Docker Container (at least one).
 Multiple SearXNG instances can be used.
 Use the --serverlist option with DorXNG.

 When starting multiple containers wait 10 seconds between starting each one.
 ```
 docker run researchanddestroy/searxng:latest
 ```

-If you would like to build the container yourself
+If you would like to build the container yourself:
 ```
 git clone https://github.com/researchanddestroy/searxng **The URL must be all lowercase for the build process to complete**
 cd searxng
 make docker.build
+docker images
+docker run <image-id>
 ```

 Start Issuing Search Queries